evalgpt/evalgpt/README.md

 ## How It Works

-* You'll be prompted to select a model by number (`davinci-search-query` works best currently and some models don't support `/v1/chat/completions`)
+* You'll be prompted to select a model by number (`davinci-search-query` works best currently)

-* Write a prompt using a language flag (e.g. `Write a ruby game of tic-tac-toe`, `Write a bash script to print the current date`, `Write a swift program that asks for 2 numbers and returns gcd`)
+* Write a prompt using a language flag (e.g. `Write a ruby game of tic-tac-toe`, `Write a bash script to print the current date & hostname`, `Write a swift program that asks for 2 numbers and returns gcd`)

 * Only code responses are displayed by default.
 If you aren't seeing responses use `--verbose` flag to debug and see what the api is responding with